 The initial public offering price of our common stock is substantially higher than what our net tangible book value per share will be immediately after this offering.
-Purchasers of our common stock in this offering will incur immediate dilution of approximately \$1.31 in net tangible book value per share of our common stock, based on the initial public offering price of our common stock.
+Purchasers of our common stock in this offering will incur immediate dilution of approximately \$1.81 in net tangible book value per share of our common stock, based on the midpoint of the price range for the shares to be sold in this offering.